s3664099/AdventureGame/README.md

 Well, I should have been updating these notes.
 However, I have completed the movement functions, as well as completing the open and close functions.
 I have also used an Abstract class and an interface for the exits, which I will be doing for the items as well.

+##11 September 2023##
+Added the look function for locations and exits.
+Set up the next steps for progressing the game with items